-Baker-Hopp & Associates celebrates its centennial anniversary this year.
+Baker-Hopp & Associates celebrated its centennial anniversary in 2016.
 The firm is proud of this historic milestone and of its rich history serving the Detroit area and beyond.

 A lot was happening 100 years ago.
 Globally, WWI was raging on in Europe.
 Nationally, Woodrow Wilson successfully secured his second term as President.
 And in Detroit, Ty Cobb was breaking records for the Tigers, the first sanctioned hydroplane race took place on the Detroit River, construction began on the Book Tower, the tallest building in the city (at the time), and Republican Oscar Marx was in the middle of his successful six year term as mayor.